Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 St George Island Lighthouse

-The Cape St. George Lighthouse stands 72 feet tall.
-Visitors can learn its story and climb up 92 steps to reach the top.
-It’s one of the top attractions of St. George Island.
+The Cape St. George Lighthouse is 72 feet tall.
+Visitors can learn its story and climb 92 steps to the top.
+It’s one of the top attractions (besides the beach) on St. George Island.

-There is also public parking next to the lighthouse and a great place to access the seashore on the Gulf side.
-Dogs are allowed on public beaches (just not the state park beaches).
+There is public parking next to the lighthouse, and it is a great place to access the seashore on the Gulf side.

 Biking along St George Island, Florida